Rush Limbaugh executing assigned host duties flawlessly and meeting and surpassing all audience expectations every day.

 And they will do so without knowing your financial status.

-Despite the fact that the millions of people who had already enrolled chose the plan that they believe was best for them.
+Despite the fact that the millions of people who had already enrolled chose the plan that they believe was best for them, you could still have your plan taken out from under you and switch, is what this is about.

-Just based on arbitrary whims, and you won't know about it.
+And you won't know about it.

-To be clear, a citizen will sign up once for a private plan with a health care provider, only to have that plan changed by the federal government.
+To be clear, a citizen will sign up once for a private plan with a health care provider only to have that plan changed by the federal government.

-Moreover, Centers for Medicare Medicaid Services will change your plan after the open enrollment period ends, leaving you and your family stuck with a potentially unwanted plan for the year.
+Moreover, Centers for Medicare and Medicaid Services will change your plan after the open enrollment period ends, leaving you and your family stuck with a potentially unwanted plan for the year.

-Now the author of the piece here, Mark Meadows, says I sent a letter to the Centers for Medicaid Services demanding that they immediately strip this provision from the pending rule and abandon any future attempt to single-handedly choose Americans' health care plans.
+Now, the author of the piece here, Mark Meadows says, I sent a letter to the Centers for Medicaid Services demanding that they immediately strip this provision from the pending rule and abandon any future attempt to single-handedly choose Americans' health care plans.

-Because if not, it says here the Republican House and Senate stand ready to take the action necessary to ensure that the Center for Medicare and Medicaid Services does not further erode customer choice in health care.
+Because if not, it says here, the Republican House and Senate stand ready to take the action necessary to ensure that the Center for Medicare and Medicaid Services does not further erode customer choice in healthcare.

 Well, we will see.

-Now there's a related story here, folks.
+Now, there's a related story here, folks.

 No, they're not really going to repeal it.